2023 Regional Wilderness Therapy Symposium Call for Proposals

-The Symposium will take place on Wednesday, August 23rd to Friday, August 25th, 2023 at the The Dixie Center in St. George, UT.
+The Symposium will take place on Wednesday, August 28th to August 30th at the Dixie Center.

-Over the past year, we’ve been more intentional and leaning into conversations so we can learn what best supports those who turn to outdoor behavioral healthcare as well as those who do the work in this field.
+Over the past couple of years, we’ve been more intentional and leaning into conversations so we can learn what best supports those who turn to outdoor behavioral healthcare as well as those who do the work in this field.

 Topics we’ve encouraged this past year have been around: